oracle-livelabs/database/db-23ai-fundamentals/new-schema-level-privileges/new-schema-level-privileges-15.md

     ![login screen for hr_user](images/11.png " ")
     ![click on sql](images/12.png " ")

-4. Within the SQL developer, we shall now test the restricted access.
+4. Within the SQL developer web, we shall now test the restricted access.
 Notice that `employees` and `departments` tables shall be successful but the `salaries` will return an error.

     ```
     <copy>